pepijndevos/spacefox/README.md

 * Find low-friction potentiometers and use weaker springs.
 * Place the potentiometers closer together and user shorter push rods.
 * Place the spring holes a bit further out so the springs sit straight.
+* Design a knob that sits around the push rods rather than on top, for better ergonomics.